raspberrypilearning/amazing-image-identifier/en/step_2.md

-## Get the starter files
+## Get setup

+If you've never written Python on your computer before, you may need to install a programmer's text editor first.

+--- collapse ---
+---
+title: Click here if you need to install a programmer's text editor
+---
+There are lots of different programmer's text editors, and they are usually free, so most programmers try a few before finding their favourite.
+As you become more experienced, you should try different editors to see if there's one you enjoy using more than the others.
+For now, though, try one of the following:

+Use [Thonny](https://thonny.org/) if you do all your text-based programming in Python.
+It's got a lot of helpful features that work with Python to help you program correctly, and to investigate if your program isn't working as expected.

+If you use a few different languages — for example, if you create web pages with HTML and CSS as well as Python applications — then [Visual Studio Code](https://code.visualstudio.com/) is a good choice.
+It offers less help for any particular language, but supports a lot of different languages.

+--- /collapse ---

-For this project, you'll use some starter code to set up the application, so you can focus on the machine learning part.
-First, you need to get that code and set it up.
+For this project, you’ll also  need some library code.
+This is code written by other people and then provided to you so you don’t have to build all the parts of a program on your own.
+Python comes with a lot of libraries, but you’re going to need some extra ones.
+Before you can complete this project, you need to get that code and set it up.
 How you do this will vary based on your operating system.

 --- collapse ---
 ---